gabrielsimoes/notes/books/you-dont-know-js.md

 causes them.
 It's also a great book to learn how to optimize your JS programs with very little effort.

-I have written a good amount of notes over all the six books.
-Some may find these too details, some might find them too shallow.
-Either way, those notes cover the whole book series and are meant as a review, so I can learn things more effectively and quickly review some details.
+Those notes cover the whole book series and are meant as a review, so I can learn things more effectively and quickly review some details.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->